programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium creates interactive maps.
 Users can zoom in and out; using their mouse, they can move the map around to examine the area(s) in which they are most interested.

-Before explaining why the colors on this map are so uniform (and thus not terribly useful), let me briefly describe the different parameters that are being passed to the choropleth method:
+Before explaining why the colors on this map are so uniform (and thus not terribly useful), a brief description of the parameters that are being passed to the choropleth method will be helpful:

 Here's the code:
 ```python